 Is Agile a Methodology?

 Some say, if it walks like a duck, it’s a duck.
 But the issue is more complicated than that.
-While, as we stated earlier, we have no horse in the race, software engineer and author has a good definition.
+While, as we stated earlier, we have no horse in the race, software engineers and the author has a good definition.
 Here’s a quote from his History: The Agile Manifesto.